prabeesh/prabeesh.github.io/content/blog/pyspark-notebook-with-docker.md

 # Execute the pyspark shell script to launch PySpark
 execfile(os.path.join(spark_home, 'python/pyspark/shell.py'))
 ```
-This script is used to start PySpark in an IPython Notebook.
-It does this by importing the necessary `os` and `sys` modules and getting the value of the `SPARK_HOME` environment variable.
-If `SPARK_HOME` is not set, the script raises a `ValueError`.
-The script then adds the paths to the Python libraries for Spark and `py4j` to the system path and executes the pyspark shell script to launch PySpark in the IPython Notebook.
-The purpose of this script is to ensure that the required Python libraries for working with PySpark are present and that PySpark is properly initialized when the IPython Notebook is launched.
+This script sets `SPARK_HOME`, adds the Spark Python libraries and py4j to `sys.path`, and then runs the PySpark shell initialiser so that `sc` (SparkContext) is available when the notebook starts.

 ```Dockerfile
 ## Dockerfile